karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 ## Configuring Kestrel to work with HTTP/1.1 and HTTP/2

-After reading the previous section you'll think that the solution is quite obvious: set on Kestrel the ``Protocols`` attribute to ``HttpProtocols.Http1AndHttp2``.
+After reading the previous section you'll think that the solution is quite obvious:
+- set on Kestrel the ``Protocols`` attribute to ``HttpProtocols.Http1AndHttp2``.

 After deploying the application to AWS ECS you'll find that it works for the clients that are using HTTP/1.1 to communicate with your API but it won't work for the clients that are using HTTP/2.

 Why is that?
 This is because when you set Kestrel to ``Http1AndHttp2``, it requires the client to select HTTP/2 in the TLS ALPN handshake; otherwise, the connection defaults to HTTP/1.1.
-Simply put if you set Kestrel to ``Http1AndHttp2``  and want to communicate via HTTP/2 you'll need to use TLS end-to-end.
+Simply put, if you set Kestrel to ``Http1AndHttp2``  and want to communicate via HTTP/2 you'll need to use TLS end-to-end.
 With AWS ECS we are doing a TLS termination in the Load Balancer, so the communication between the ALB and the ECS Service is not using TLS, so it will default to HTTP/1.1 and it won't work.

 There are a few workarounds available:
 - **Use TLS end-to-end**.
 I discarded immediately this option because I don't want to manage TLS certificates at Kestrel level.

 - **Use HTTP/2 only**.
-If you set Kestrel as ``Http2`` you don't need to use TLS because TLS ALPN handshake is not required, but this is not a feasible option because we are breaking compatibility with the clients that are using HTTP/1.1.
+If you set Kestrel as ``Http2`` you don't need to use TLS because the TLS ALPN handshake is not required, but this is not a feasible option because we are breaking compatibility with the clients that are using HTTP/1.1.

 - **Set Kestrel to listen 2 differents ports.
 Each port will use a different Http protocol**.
 This is probably the best of the 3 options.
 To use this option you'll need to modify the ``Program.cs`` like this: